 The initial fair value of the Public Warrants issued in connection with the Initial Public Offering were estimated using a Lattice model and the Private Placement Warrants were estimated using Black-Scholes option pricing model.
 For periods subsequent to the detachment of the Public Warrants from the Units, the Public Warrants' traded market price will be used as the fair value.
 The estimated fair value of the Public Warrants, prior to being traded in an active market, and of the Private Placement Warrants is determined using Level 3 inputs.
 Inherent in a Lattice model and Black-Scholes option pricing model are assumptions related to expected stock-price volatility, expected life, risk-free interest rate and dividend yield.
 The Company estimates the volatility of its ordinary share warrants based on implied volatility from the Company's traded warrants and from historical volatility of select peer company's ordinary shares that matches the expected remaining life of the warrants.
-The risk-free interest rate is based on the U.S. Treasury zero-coupon yield curve on the grant date for a maturity similar to the expected remaining life of the warrants.
-The expected life of the warrants is assumed to be equivalent to their remaining contractual term.
+The risk-free interest rate is assumed to be equivalent to their remaining contractual term.
 The dividend rate is based on the historical rate, which the Company anticipates remaining at zero.
 Any changes in these assumptions can change the valuation significantly.

-March 16, 2021
+At initial issuance

 Exercise price \$ 11.50

 Stock price \$ 10.00

 Volatility 24.0%

 Expected life (years) 5.25

 Risk-free rate 0.07%

-The change in the fair value of the derivative warrant liabilities, measured using Level 3 inputs, for the period from January 19, 2021 (inception) through June 30, 2021 is summarized as follows:
+The change in the fair value of the derivative warrant liabilities, measured using Level 3 inputs, for the period from January 19, 2021 (inception) through September 30, 2021 is summarized as follows:

-Derivative liabilities at January 19, 2021 (inception) \$ - Issuance of derivative liabilities 26,150,000 Change in fair value of derivative liabilities (174,330) Derivative liabilities at March 31, 2021 \$ 25,975,670 Transfer of Public warrants to Level 1 (17,135,000) Transfer of Private Placement warrants to Level 2 (8,840,670) Derivative liabilities at June 30, 2021 \$
+Derivative liabilities at January 19, 2021 (inception) \$ - Issuance of derivative liabilities 26,150,000 Change in fair value of derivative liabilities (174,330) Derivative liabilities at March 31, 2021 25,975,670 Transfer of Public warrants to Level 1 (17,135,000) Transfer of Private Placement warrants to Level 2 (8,840,670) Derivative liabilities at June 30, 2021 - Derivative liabilities at September 30, 2021 \$ -

-Note 9 - Subsequent Events
+Note 10 - Subsequent Events

 The Company evaluated subsequent events and transactions that occurred up to the date unaudited condensed financial statements were issued.
-Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the unaudited condensed financial statements.
+Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the unaudited condensed financial statements, other than the restatement discussed in Note 2.